Jgonzales0688/Unified_service_tags/README.md

 ```

 ## Admission Logic
 A set of validations and mutations are implemented in an extensible framework.
-Those happen on the fly when a pod is deployed and no further resources are tracked and updated (ie. no controller logic).
+Those happen on the fly when a pod is deployed.

-### Validating Webhooks
-#### Implemented
-- [name validation](pkg/validation/name_validator.go): validates that a pod name doesn't contain any offensive string

 #### How to add a new pod validation
 To add a new pod mutation, create a file `pkg/validation/MUTATION_NAME.go`, then create a new struct implementing the `validation.podValidator` interface.

-### Mutating Webhooks
-#### Implemented
-- [inject env](pkg/mutation/inject_env.go): inject environment variables into the pod such as `KUBE: true`
-- [minimum pod lifespan](pkg/mutation/minimum_lifespan.go): inject a set of tolerations used to match pods to nodes of a certain age, the tolerations injected are controlled via the `acme.com/lifespan-requested` pod label.

 #### How to add a new pod mutation
 To add a new pod mutation, create a file `pkg/mutation/MUTATION_NAME.go`, then create a new struct implementing the `mutation.podMutator` interface.